obiwanjacobi/Zsharp/src/Zsharp/readme.md

 ---

-- TypeReferences of built-in types are added to root SymbolTable that contains definition.
-    Need to see if this is a problem when multiple files are compiled using the same root symbol table.
 - `_ = fn()` results in an Assignment without a Variable...
 - External Function definition is not a codeblockline (indent - from AstFunction).